 This is my personal pick.
 There was so much drama in the 2019 Tour — Thibaut Pinot abandoning with a torn muscle; Julian Alaphillipe losing yellow on a shortened stage due to a mudslide and hailstorm; Egan Bernal becoming the youngest Tour winner.
 But forget all that.

-Van Aert is my absolute favorite young rider, which made stage 10’s sprint finish the most exciting finish of the year for me.
+Van Aert is one of my all-time favorite riders, which made stage 10’s sprint finish the most exciting finish of 2019 for me.
 I’ve followed van Aert since his early cyclocross days and I felt like a proud father seeing my boy finally make it big.
 The joy wouldn’t last though.
 A favorite to win the Stage 13 time trial, van Aert clipped a barrier and suffered a season-ending crash.

 A disc version of the Oltre XR4.
 Wout van Aert, however, rode the rim brake version.

 Bianchi has been making bikes since 1885, the world’s oldest bike manufacturer.
 The Oltre XR4 is painted in Bianchi’s signature celeste color.
 There are many stories about the color’s origin.
 Some say Edoardo Bianchi was so captivated by the eyes of Regina Margherita of the Savoia Royal House that he tried to reproduce their color on a bike he gifted to her.
 Or maybe it was made to mimic the beautiful skies of Milan.
 Or perhaps it’s the result of mixing together surplus military paint.
 Whatever the truth is, it is cycling’s most iconic color.